How to Format an External Hard Drive on Mac (Sonoma/Ventura)

 When Do You Need to Format an External Hard Drive on a Mac?

-- When your Mac cannot write to your external hard drive.
+- Your Mac cannot write to your external hard drive.

-- When you want to backup Mac files via Time Machine.
+- You plan to back up Mac files to it using Time Machine.

-- When the file system of your external hard drive is corrupted;
+- The file system of your external hard drive is corrupted.

-- When you want to completely erase the contents of your external hard drive.
+- You want to completely erase the contents of your external hard drive.

 Formatting an external hard drive isn't a bad idea, as long as you don't do it too often.
 Now let's go through the detailed steps.